nikolayk812/genai-go/README.md

 Each image basically starts from a base Ollama image, and then pulls the required models to run the examples.
 As a consequence, they are ready to be used in the examples without any additional setup, for you to just pull the given image and run it.

 The images used in the examples are described below, grouped by model type.
+You can pull them using the `pull-images.sh` script.

 #### Multilingual large language models